 This case study on the Second World War in the Pacific supports the OPMEP by applying the theories, themes, and frameworks developed throughout the course to examine how they were applied in a period of rapid technological innovation by theater commanders using joint forces in the largest of all maritime wars.

-This case study supports the following CJCS Joint Learning Areas and Objectives (Annex D): 1a, 1c, 2c, 3a, 3b, 3c, 3d, 3e, 3f, 3g, 4a, 4b, 4e, 4f, 4g, 6a, 6b, 6c, 6d, 6e, and 6f.
+This case study supports the following CJCS Joint Learning Areas (Annex D): 1, 2, 3, 5, 6.

-This case study also supports the following S&W Competencies/Sub-Competencies (from pp. 4-5): 1A, 1B, 1C, 1D, 2A, 2B, 2D, 3A, 3D, 4A, 4B, 4C.
+This case study also supports the following S&W Outcomes/Sub-Outcomes (pp. 3-5): 1A, 1B, 1C, 1D, 2A, 2B, 2D, 3A, 3D, 4A, 4B, 4C.

-Seminar Meeting: 20 (9 - 11 February)
+Seminar Meeting: 20 (8 - 10 February)